 You see, birth can be really GRITTY!

 Just like life.
 Life can be really gritty.

 Despite all our preparations for anything, in life or birth, we can never be sure what we are going to get, right?
 It is never quite possible to wrap up our desires and present them to ourselves all nice and pretty and predictable.
 There are always surprises along the way.
 The difference between ecstatic and traumatic is how we handle what comes up.

 If you look up ecstasy, you can find all kinds of definitions, but what they all have in common is the intensity of emotion and a feeling of transcendence.

 You see, ecstasy is about being present, not with your mind, but with your whole being.
 Ecstasy is about soaking in every drop of what you receive.States of ecstasy require shutting down the mind and all its judgements about how things are supposed to look and feeling every drop of an experience with your body.

-You simply must read this birth story I received from brand new mama, Jennifer, a student from my Ecstatic Birth Foundation Series.
+You simply must read this birth story I received from a student and brand new mama, Jennifer.
 As you’ll see, it definitely wasn’t the birth she had planned.
 In fact it couldn’t have been further from it.
 Was it an Ecstatic Birth?
 I’ll let her tell you…